TomaszWoloszyn983/shopping-list-application/TESTING.md

     An error was detected during validation testings with use of [W3C validator](https://validator.w3.org/nu/).

-    According to the tests the error comes from material_forms and it is implemented form django_material.
+    According to the tests the error comes from material_forms and it is implemented form django_material add-on.
-    This generates: Attribute for not allowed on element span at this point Error.
+    This generates: "Attribute for not allowed on element span at this point" Error.
-    The same error occures in a few templates.
+    The same error occures in a few other templates.

     - Edit List Page: